WordPress/action-wp-playground-pr-preview/README.md

       plugin-path: .
 ```

-## Usage
+## Examples

 ### Plugin repository with no build process

 See the usage example above.
+You may also want to inspect a live repository that uses this action: [adamziel/preview-in-playground-button-plugin-example](https://github.com/adamziel/preview-in-playground-button-plugin-example/pull/1).

 ### Theme repository with no build process